Ashvin-Ranjan/glint/docs/maintaining.md

 - `multString`: Takes in a string and repeats it(`int -> str -> str`)
 - `getUserTeam`: Takes in a user login and a `list[(str, list[str])]` and sees which teams the user is in (`str -> list[(str, list[str])] -> list[str]`)

+### Colors

+This uses ANSI color codes, which N supports internally.
 ## Maintaining compatibility

 N will try to maintain backwards compatibility, but if it does not work please install the current version of N that is supported for this project.